ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 ser ins, mac add -->

-## Limitations from IBM Monitoring
+## Limitations from IBM Cloud monitoring
 {: #sysdig-limits}

-Sysdig predefined some limits around metrics ingestion.
-When limits are hit, rate-limited requests will respond with a 503 Service Unavailable.
-Following are some limitations:
+There are some predefined limits around metrics ingestion.
+When limits are hit, rate-limited requests will respond with a `503 Service Unavailable`.
+Following are the limitations:
-- Sysdig only accepts data within a specific time range, called the window of acceptance.
+- **Time range**:IBM Cloud monitoring accepts data within a specific time range, called the window of acceptance.
 This is currently fixed to 5 minutes.
-- Sample Rate limit: Default is 1M samples per Metric Frequency per service owner.
+- **Sample Rate limit**: Default is 1M samples per Metric Frequency per service owner.
-- Request rate limit is 10k requests per Metric Frequency per service owner and batch limit is 10k samples/ request.
+- **Request rate limit**: Request rate limit is 10k requests per Metric Frequency per service owner and batch limit is 10k samples/ request.
 Hence samples will be pushed in a batch.
-- Concurrent Request limit is 100 requests at any time.
+- **Concurrent Request limit**: Concurrent Request limit is 100 requests at any time.